Affiliate links on Android Authority may earn us a commission. Learn more.

 Why is my Apple Watch dying so quickly?

-The Apple Watch is by no means the longest-lasting smartwatch, but if it’s draining within a matter of hours, there are bigger problems at play.
-There’s no single answer for this either, but these problems are usually simple to fix.
+The Apple Watch is by no means the longest-lasting smartwatch, but if it drains within hours, bigger problems are at play.
+There’s no single answer to this, but these problems are usually simple.

 Apple suggests checking for new software upgrades regularly.
-We’d recommend only upgrading to the latest software a few days after release, once it’s clear that the software is mainly bug-free.
-Be sure to keep abreast of software updates and the changelog for battery and efficiency improvements.
+We’d recommend only upgrading to the latest software a few days after release once it’s clear that it is mainly bug-free.
+Keep abreast of software updates and the changelog for battery and efficiency improvements.

-Old devices don’t perform as well as they do when they’re fresh out of the box.
+New devices don’t perform as well as when fresh out of the box.
 This is especially true for batteries.
-Depending on how old your Apple Watch is, the device’s battery might be nearing the end of its useful life.
-You can likely have it replaced by Apple, but it’s arguably more viable to upgrade to a newer Apple Watch.
+Depending on your Apple Watch’s age, the device’s battery might be nearing the end of its useful life.
+You can likely have it replaced by Apple, but upgrading to a newer Apple Watch is arguably more viable.

 Batteries don’t operate well when they’re too hot or too cold.
-If you’re in a particularly frigid or hot region of the world or keep your watch in direct sunlight, your climactic conditions could be decreasing your Apple Watch’s battery life.
+If you’re in a particularly frigid or hot region or keep your watch in direct sunlight, your climactic conditions could decrease your Apple Watch’s battery life.
 Apple suggests keeping the watch “in ambient temperatures between 32°F to 95°F (0°C and 35°C).”

 Tips to get the most out of your Apple Watch’s battery

-Compared to its Fitbit and Garmin rivals, the Apple Watch can’t compete on the battery life front.
+The Apple Watch can’t compete on the battery life front compared to its Fitbit and Garmin rivals.
 Your watch should last for at least a day between charges.
 There are ways to extend this battery life.
 Find a few tips to maximize your Apple Watch’s battery life below.